cosmos/sdk-tutorials/voter/index.md

 }
 ```

+See the API and JSON output of your created poll endpoint at <http://localhost:1317/username/voter/voter/poll>.

-For the votes you can go to the API page on [http://localhost:1317/username/voter/voter/vote](http://localhost:1317/username/voter/voter/vote)
+To see the votes, go to the API endpoint at <http://localhost:1317/username/voter/voter/vote>.

 ```json